otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 export default router;
 ```

 The code examples above should look familiar from **ID607001: Introductory Application Development Concepts**.
-Though, as you can see, there is a lot of code duplication.
-In the **Formative Assessment** below, you will refactor the code examples above.
+The syntax is different, but the logic is the same.
+However, as you can see, there is a lot of code duplication.
+In the **Formative Assessment** below, you will refactor the code examples.

 ---